• Skip to primary navigation

 Using Personal Pronouns in IELTS Essays

-Home » Using Personal Pronouns in IELTS Essays
+Home » IELTS Blog » Using Personal Pronouns in IELTS Essays

-Last week I produced a video of me writing an IELTS essay live and I got lots of great feedback, but also some negative emails too.
-I love to receive emails whether positive or negative, because it lets me know exactly what you guys think and also what I can do to help you even more.
+Last week I produced a video of me writing an IELTS essay live, and I got lots of great feedback and some negative emails.
+I love receiving positive or negative emails because it lets me know exactly what you guys think and what I can do to help you even more.

-I first chatted to some ex-examiners and then I consulted some of the IELTS blogs I respect, like DC IELTS and IELTS Ryan.
-Below, is what everyone, including myself, thought about the issue.
+I first chatted with some ex-examiners and consulted some of the IELTS blogs I respect, like DC IELTS and IELTS Ryan.
+Below is what everyone, including myself, thought about the issue.

 What are personal pronouns?